DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/3d-models.md

 You will want to enter the `File Name` section with the name of your model.
 This will directly provide the output file with the correct name.

 `IMPORTANT NOTE`: Do not use any capitalization or spaces in the file name.
-Minecraft files only rely on alphanumeric characters and underscores. `(A-Z, 0-9)`
+Minecraft files only rely on alphanumeric characters and underscores. `(a-z, 0-9, _)`
 If you want to separate your words, use an underscore (_) in your file name.

 For our guide, we'll be making a chair for use in furniture with an associated Denizen script later on to implement it directly in-game.